Data Profiling vs Data Quality Assessment - Let's Explain The Difference

 Data profiling finds data quality rules that help create a data quality assessment #dataquality

-For example, data profiling can help us discover value frequencies, formats and patterns that lead us to believe that a particular attribute is a product code.
+For example, data profiling can help us to discover value frequencies, formats and patterns that lead us to believe that a particular attribute is a product code.

 Using data profiling alone we can find some perceived defects and outliers but in terms of assessing the quality of the equipment code it will fall short until we have created more rigorous definitions of quality that may span multiple attributes, entities or even systems.

-- Is the quality of the code determined by other attributes, for example manufacturer code or some other combination of attribute values?
+- Relativity: Is the quality of the code determined by other attributes, for example manufacturer code or some other combination of attribute values?

 With your very first data profiling activity you’ve started a process of data quality requirements gathering but not data quality assessment, that will come later when all the requirements are encapsulated as executable data quality rules that can provide us with a much more comprehensive metric of data quality.